jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 NLCommand("set %-similar-wanted 50")
 NLCommand("set number 1500")
 NLCommand("setup")
-NLDoCommand(100,"go")
+NLDoCommand(100, "go")
 NLReport("percent-similar")
 ```

 ```
-## [1] 89.11
+## [1] 89.36
 ```

-Here we see that for agents desiring at least half of their neighbours to be similar to themselves, together with a population density of $\frac{1500}{51^{2}} =$ 0.5767, the average proportion of similar agents in a neighbourhood is around about 90%.
+Here we see that for agents desiring at least half of their neighbours to be similar to themselves, together with a population density of 1500 / 51 ^ 2 = 0.5767, the average proportion of similar agents in a neighbourhood is around about 90%.

 ##Exploring the Parameter Space